catgirlfighter/nekopaw/README.md

 https://github.com/catgirlfighter/nekopaw/blob/master/release/graber2/NPUpdater.zip

-Copy and extract it to a directory, where you want the Nekopaw Grabber to be installed.
+Copy and extract it to a directory, where you want Nekopaw Grabber to be installed.
 Execute NPUpdater.exe.
 Done.

 Features: